History of atomic theory

 Atomic theory is the scientific theory that matter is composed of particles called atoms.
 The definition of the word "atom" has changed over the years in response to scientific discoveries.
-Initially, it referred to a hypothetical concept of there being some fundamental particle of matter, too small to be seen by the naked eye, that could not be divided.
+Initially, it referred to a hypothetical fundamental particle of matter, too small to be seen by the naked eye, that could not be divided.
 Then the definition was refined to being the basic particles of the chemical elements, when chemists observed that elements seemed to combine with each other in ratios of small whole numbers.
-Then physicists discovered that these particles had an internal structure of their own and therefore perhaps did not deserve to be called "atoms", but renaming atoms would have been impractical by that point.
+Then physicists discovered that these atoms had an internal structure of their own and therefore could be divided after all.

 Atomic theory is one of the most important scientific developments in history, crucial to all the physical sciences.
 At the start of The Feynman Lectures on Physics, physicist and Nobel laureate Richard Feynman offers the atomic hypothesis as the single most prolific scientific concept.

 Philosophical atomism

 The basic idea that matter is made up of tiny indivisible particles is an old idea that appeared in many ancient cultures.
-The word atom derived from the ancient Greek word atomos, a combination of the negative term "a-" and "τομή," the term for "cut", means "uncuttable".
-This ancient idea was based in philosophical reasoning rather than scientific reasoning.
+The word "atom" comes from the Greek word "atomos", meaning "indivisible".
+These ancient ideas were based in philosophical reasoning rather than scientific reasoning.
 Modern atomic theory is not based on these old concepts.
-In the early 19th century, the scientist John Dalton noticed that chemical substances seemed to combine with each other by discrete and consistent units of weight, and he decided to use the word atom to refer to these units.